Add, remove & assign phone numbers on demand

 Your team members can also share their numbers, which means that at least some of them will be there to take calls.
 This improves collaboration and customer service.
 But if your team members can’t take their calls, they can always respond through auto-reply and send pre-written messages.

-Finally, it’s exceptionally affordable because this is a virtual app designed specifically for the needs of small businesses.
+Finally, it’s exceptionally affordable because this is a virtual number app designed specifically for the needs of small businesses.

 Looking for alternatives to the Mitel phone system?
 We've picked a selection based on the unique needs of small businesses